fde-capu/ft_transcendence/docs/checklist.md

 ft_transcendence
 Checklist based on sub.
 12.1

-Issue #83 notes:
+ Issue #108
- - [X] Lack of PAUSE screen.
- - [X] Good behavior when waiting for another person to come back.
- - [X] Winner is not correctly showing on cut-scene.
- - [X] Entering a paused game does not show the paused screen.

-#Issue 99 related marks:
- - [X] Match history to show partial/individual matches on Profile page.
- - [X] Match history could show the date when the match occurred.
+ - [ ] Check if updates are not messing up form editions.

+Other stuff:
  - [ ] VERIFY: you must use the latest stable version of every library or framework used in your project.
- - [ ] Check if updates are not messing up form editions.
  - [ ] On Chat: disable Private Messaging from u2u when user is already on chat.
  - [ ] Solve all TODOs all around.
  - [ ] Graphic options screen?
- - [ ] Does Game History record the timestamp?
-If so, show it on game history html.
  - [ ] Ready/Unready button.
- - [ ] BUG Game mode reverts to PONG after any match (even if it was another mode).
- - [ ] BIG QUADPONG is bouncing all walls ...?

 --- Warning found: ---